 A report by the Brookings Institution, “Who is Poor in the United States?
 A Hamilton Project Annual Report, October 2017” shows that while fewer people in poverty work than those who are not in poverty, most of those who don’t work are caregivers, students, disabled, or early retirees leaving only 4% who are not in the labor force for one of these reasons.

 According to the Brookings report, more than twice as many people in poverty work less than full-time year-round than work full-time.
 This is in sharp contrast to people who are not in poverty, two-thirds of whom work full-time.
-People in poverty work part-time for a variety of reasons, but the largest number – 33% — worked part-time involuntarily in 2016.
+People in poverty work part-time for various reasons, but the largest number – 33% — worked part-time involuntarily in 2016.
 Caregivers (23%) and students (21%) were the next largest groups of part-time workers in poverty in 2016.

 The large percentage of part-time workers whose status is involuntary points to the need to find ways to allow these workers to be employed full-time.
 Continued strengthening of the job market would clearly benefit these people.
 For people who work full-time but are in poverty, policies to increase wages, such as minimum wage increases, would be beneficial.